Pots: The Most Essential Tool For the DIY Candy Maker

 Meyer Supersteel 5.3 qt

 This is my big one for when I'm making large batches of caramel corn or sponge toffee.
 In both of these instances, you need a big pot since you add baking soda at the end of the cook and the thing turns into a monster, it's fun!
 What's not fun is piping hot caramel spilling over the sides of your pot, so I break out the big guns for this.
-As for the actual pot, it’s fine, but I’m not overly excited about the rivets near the handle that stick out.
+As for the actual pot, it works great, but I’m not overly excited about the rivets near the handle that stick out.
 Once you try cleaning hardened sugar off of one, you’ll get it.